DanRohde/blender-stuff/WFC 3D Generator/README.md

 * Allowed property value: string with a connector name

 ## Upcoming Features
+* dimension constraints: allows a building block to cover more than one grid cell (XYZ span and alignment)
+* improved translations: adding flipping
 * add noise to the grid (Perlin, Voronoi, ... ):  removes objects from the grid or adds objects to the grid to change the probability of an object appearing.
 * viewport constraint visualizer
 * geometry constraints: matching edges/faces